ScottG489/scottg489.github.io/src/content/posts/conjob-intro.md

 that the overhead of spinning up a container won't be noticeable.

 If you're curious what this would look like, check out my other project [metadiff-ui](https://github.com/ScottG489/metadiff-ui)
-(which is, of course, also built on ConJob) and hosted at [metadiff.com](https://metadiff.com) as a proof of concept of using ConJob in this way, albeit maybe not the best use case.
+(which is, of course, also built with ConJob) and hosted at [metadiff.com](https://metadiff.com) as a proof of concept of using ConJob in this way, albeit maybe not the best use case.

 ## A little extra